An easy maple dijon baked salmon recipe – perfect for busy weeknights!

-- 1.5 lb. salmon fillet (I used Wild Alaskan Sockeye)
+- 1 1/2 pound salmon fillet (we used Wild Alaskan Sockeye)

 - 1/4 cup dijon mustard

 - In a small bowl, whisk together dijon mustard, lemon juice, and maple syrup.
-Give it a taste and add salt and pepper if it’s needed (but I rarely feel like it needs the extra seasoning).
+Add a pinch of salt to taste.

 - Lightly oil a sheet pan (or cover it in a piece of parchment paper or nonstick baking mat) and place salmon fillet on the pan.

-- Bake salmon at 400 degrees F for 12-15 minutes or until it’s reached your desired level of doneness.
+- Bake fish at 400° F for 12-15 minutes or until it’s reached your desired level of doneness.